-Tulsi, also known as Holy Basil, has been revered as a sacred plant that has numerous healing properties.
-This sacred plant has been used for thousands of years for it’s mind enhancing properties (medhya) and physical benefits earning the names “The Elixir of Life” and “Mother Medicine of Nature”.
-Tulsi is praised as the embodiment of Lakshmi, the divine archetype of wealth, love and prosperity.
+Tulsi, also known as ocimum sanctum or holy basil, has been revered as a sacred plant with healing properties.
+This beneficial herb has been used for thousands of years in Ayurvedic medicine for it’s mind enhancing properties and physical benefits earning the names “The Elixir of Life” and “Mother Medicine of Nature”.